MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/shortcuts.md

 ms.prod: microsoft-edge
 keywords: microsoft edge, web development, f12 tools, devtools, custom, shortcuts, keyboard, visual studio code
 ---
-# Customize keyboard shortcuts in the Microsoft Edge DevTools
+# Customize keyboard shortcuts in DevTools

-The **Shortcuts** page in [Settings][DevToolsCustomizeSettings] provides a list of [keyboard shortcuts in the DevTools][DevToolsShortcuts] and [features to customize the shortcuts](#match-keyboard-shortcuts-in-the-devtools-to-microsoft-visual-studio-code).
+The **Shortcuts** page in [Settings][DevToolsCustomizeSettings] provides a list of [keyboard shortcuts in Microsoft Edge DevTools][DevToolsShortcuts] and [features to customize the shortcuts](#match-keyboard-shortcuts-in-the-devtools-to-microsoft-visual-studio-code).
 To navigate to the **Shortcuts** page, complete the following steps.

 1. [Open DevTools][DevtoolsOpenMain].
 1. Open [Settings][DevToolsCustomizeSettings].